alexei-matveev/regelwerk/README.md

 ## Example Usage

-Note that  it does  not always  make sense  to mix/conflate  the input facts and the  output facts, here exemplified by use  of two different
+Note that  it does  not always  make sense  to mix/conflate  the input facts and the  output facts, here illustrated by use  of two different human languages:
-languages:

 ```clojure
 (let [facts [[1 :is "odd"]